awesome-spark/spark-gotchas/05_spark_sql_and_dataset_api.md

 // Int = 1
 ```

 As you can see there is only one partition created.
-While this experiment is not exactly reliable due to low number of records you can easily check that this behavior holds indpendent of the number of rows to be fetched.
+While this experiment is not exactly reliable due to low number of records you can easily check that this behavior holds indpendent of the number of rows to be fetched (subsequent examples assume that we have only four records shown above):

 ```scala
 val newData = spark.range(1000000)